dynamic/silverstripe-docker/README.md

 # Docker Container for Silverstripe Development

-A server equiped with apache and PHP 8.2.
+A server equiped with apache and PHP 8.2 and XDebug for ARM machines.
 Intended to be used with [docker-compose](http://github.com/dynamic/silverstripe-docker-compose) and a MySQL container.

 ## Requirements